Culture and Customs in Thailand. Showing Respect: The 'Wai' Greeting.

 The ‘Wai’ greeting.

-The ‘wai’ is both an informal and formal way of greeting, but mainly as a show respect and honour within a hierarchical society.
-The King of Thailand, Monks and other things of Buddhist importance are regarded as having the highest stature in Thai society.
-Thus a different type of 'wai' is performed in accordance.
-However it can also be used in a variety of circumstances and for a number of reasons; to show appreciation, gratitude, an act of friendship or as an apology.
+The ‘wai’ is both an informal and formal way of greeting, but mainly as a show respect within a hierarchical society.
+The King of Thailand, Monks and other aspect of Buddhist importance are regarded as having the highest stature in Thai society.
+Thus a different type of 'wai' is performed accordingly.
+However, it can also be used in a variety of circumstances and for a number of reasons; to show appreciation, gratitude, an act of friendship, banter between friends or, as an apology.

 To Wai or not to Wai?